decksplain/decksplain.github.io/README.md

 ## Local development

-1. Use devcontainers and in the germinal run `jekyll serve --livereload --verbose`
+1. Use devcontainers and in the terminal run:
+    - `bundle install`
+    - `jekyll serve --verbose`
 2. Visit the site at http://localhost:4000